-This topic is under construction for the 22.3 (March 2022) release of LabKey Biologics.
-For the previous version of this documentation, click here.
+This topic is under construction for the 22.7 (July 2022) release of LabKey Server.
+For current documentation of this feature, click here.

 Notebooks give you a place to collaboratively record your research.
 You can have as many notebooks for as many projects as your team requires.